carrojb/blog/_posts/2020-02-03-dung beetles.md

 <figcaption> Measurements of the active neural area of a dung beetle brain used for navigation as compared to other insects</figcaption>
 </figure>

+Below are examples of how dung beetles grouped as "tunnelers" dig holes directly into the cow manure.

 <figure>
 <img src="https://jonbcarroll.s3.us-east-2.amazonaws.com/20190928-dungbeetles.jpg">
 <figcaption> All the holes are where dung beetles burrowed in</figcaption>